 Applicants should take care to answer each question fully.
 The answers to the questions help the members of the Admissions Committee understand the background and educational experience of the applicant so that an informed decision can be made.
 Applicants must disclose prior academic and legal offenses, and, they agree to inform the Texas Tech University School of Law promptly of offenses that occur after they submit their application.
 Applicants should read the questions requiring disclosure of offenses very carefully.
 The Texas Tech University School of Law and the Bar examiners in Texas and other states generally view the failure to answer questions fully as a lack of integrity on the applicant’s part.
 Failing to disclose an offense may result in the revocation of an offer of admission at any time after an applicant begins the study of law.

 In addition, the Honor Code of the Texas Tech University School of Law applies to the application process, and failing to disclose an offense constitutes a violation that ordinarily results in a penalty of suspension for one or more semesters.
 Applicants should err on the side of caution and disclose all but minor traffic offenses.
 This includes offenses for which an applicant received only a citation and never appeared in court.
 If you have any questions about disclosing an offense, you should contact the Admissions Office.

 2. LAW SCHOOL ADMISSION TEST (LSAT) SCORE

 Applicants should take the LSAT in June, October, or December of the year prior to the fall semester in which the applicant intends to enroll.
-The Admissions Committee will accept February test scores, but the entering class may be full before your score is reported.
+The Admissions Committee will accept February test scores.
 Applicants can register online at LSAC.org.